-So, with A Little Less than Famous published, I’ve been hearing more and more about this new term or genre that people have being using to describe my novel.
-This new genre, if you will, is called “new adult”.
+So, advice with A Little Less than Famous published, illness I’ve been hearing more and more about this new term or genre that people have being using to describe my novel.
+This new genre, buy more about if you will, is called “new adult”.

 I had a general idea of what new adult meant but I decided to go out there and do a little bit of research and find out more about what it meant.
 This is straight from the wikipedia page: